komejo/d8-theming-guide/README.md

 > *Create a new core theme (code name "classy") that contains a copy of the all current core template files; this is for the "sensible 2/3" camp.
 And then modify all of the core/modules template files to contain minimal classes (only those needed for functionality); this would be for the "clean 1/3" camp.
 To ensure that Seven and Bartik continue to function properly, they should use "classy" as their base theme.*

+Classy will be a `base theme` which *Bartik* and *Seven* will extend from.

 ### Coding standards

-It's important to know and following the Drupal coding standards, especially when you want to get involved into Drupal core (theme) development.
-Yet, it's might be useful as well to following these standards in your own projects.
+It's important to know and follow the Drupal coding standards, especially when you want to get involved into Drupal core (theme) development.
+Yet, it's might be useful as well to follow these standards in your own projects.

 There are coding standards for css, javascript and the new Twig template engine: